 The next thing you need to do is to pick a name for your blog.
-It should be short and closely relate to your niche.
-People usually pay attention to the blog name and expect that they land on the right site that offers content they are looking for.
+It should be short and closely related to your niche.
+People usually pay attention to the blog name and expect that they land on the right site that offers the content they are looking for.

 Finally, choose a web hosting service.
 It will be the ticket to bring your WordPress blog online so people can find and read your content.
 Bluehost is one of the best hosting services recommended by many bloggers and WordPress themselves to host your blog.

-If you want an in-depth tutorial on this topic, check out the step-by-step guide to start a blog successfully in 2021.
+If you want an in-depth tutorial on this topic, check out the step-by-step guide to starting a blog successfully.

 2. Research suitable monetization models for your blog

 The Pareto Principle states that 80% of the outcomes result from 20% of the causes.
 Applying this rule, in any business, the goal is to find the sources that are the most profitable and focus primarily on them.